 - Each payment to ANU received in respect of the project will represent a mix of recovered direct costs and recovered indirect costs.

-- The amount of indirect cost recovered will be allocated according to the following table, by transferring amounts from the project ledger as received:
+- The amount of indirect cost recovered will be allocated according to the distributions outlined in the Policy.

-- The Director of Research Services with the Chief Financial Officer will recommend all ANU rate formulae and the ANU indirect cost recovery rates to the Deputy Vice Chancellor (Research).
+- The Deputy Vice-Chancellor (Research and Innovation) with the Director of Research Services and the Chief Financial Officer will review all ANU rate formulae and the ANU indirect cost recovery rate calculations.

 - Research Services Division will provide guidelines, and advice on costing and pricing procedures of major research funders, development tools and systems to support effective costing and pricing.

-Note: definitions of terms used in this procedure can be found in the Policy – Costing and Pricing of Externally Funded Research Projects, University Consultancies and Commercial Services.
+Note: definitions of terms used in this procedure can be found in the Policy – Indirect Costs of Research and Consultancies.